 Gemini vs Coinbase

-For beginners looking for a place to buy their first Bitcoin or other cryptocurrencies both Gemini and Coinbase are both well-trusted platforms to get started.
+For beginners looking for a place to buy their first Bitcoin or other cryptocurrencies both Gemini and Coinbase are well-trusted platforms to get started.

 However, trading fees can be reduced on either exchange by heading across to their more advanced trading platforms, Coinbase Pro or Gemini ActiveTrader.
 With Coinbase Pro, users will be able to reduce their fees to 0.5% whereas Gemini ActiveTrader users will be paying a maximum of 0.35%.